Coronavirus: Advice for Holiday Cottage Owners & Holiday Let Businesses

 Will insurance cover be restricted whilst holiday homes are unoccupied?

-You may be concerned that due to the current government restrictions on travel, the usual inspections of your holiday home cannot take place and your cover may be restricted.
+You may be concerned that due to the current government restrictions on travel or quarantine, the usual inspections of your holiday home cannot take place and your cover may be restricted.

 Contact your insurer if you are unable to comply with your policy conditions.
 Insurers are generally being flexible in their approach towards policy conditions.